-We offer a breakfast club to support our families from 8am.
+We offer a breakfast club to support our families from 8am (chargeable).

 After school care is available up to 5pm each day on request (chargeable).

 Helping all our children fulfil their potential in every way is at the heart of our comprehensive and innovative education programme.

 As a school, we are making significant improvements and are on our way to becoming outstanding.

 Our success is based on an equal partnership between children, parents and the school.

-Learning at Oak View is broad and balanced and fulfils most National Curriculum requirements.
+Learning at Oak View is broad and balanced and is based on the National Curriculum.